DiDawn/AuraBotPOE/README.md

 allowing players to enjoy the benefits of all the buffs without the need for manual control.

-The bot will employs image detection for automatic navigation.
-It will follow the nearest person constantly trying stand by his side.
+The bot will use image detection for automatic navigation his goal is pto follow the nearest person to stay by his side.

 ### Image detection